mwise/vim-rspec-migrate/README.md

 vim-rspec-migrate
 ===============

-Some helpers for migrating RSpec's expect syntax.
+Some helpers for migrating to RSpec's expect syntax.

 ## Usage